tbrx11/275-robotics-final/README.md

 ## Conclusion
+Using premade models from CoppleiaSim, we created a robot that could pick up a specified fruit block and drop it on another table.

 Summarize what you did, and the result that you achieved.
 Discuss how the work can be further developed or improved in the future.